 All new houses, including extensions, built within areas designated by municipal councils to be subjected to termite infestation, must have some form of management against termite attack.

-This is a requirement of the Building Regulations 2006 (the Regulations) and means the construction of all new buildings and additions are required to be protected against termite infestation in accordance with the Australian Standard AS3660.1 - 2000 Termite management - Part 1: New Building work.
+This is a requirement of the Building Interim Regulations 2017 (the Regulations) and means the construction of all new buildings and additions are required to be protected against termite infestation in accordance with the Australian Standard AS3660.1 - 2000 Termite management - Part 1: New Building work.
 The only exceptions apply to detached Class 10 buildings such as a shed, garage or carport.